Here are the various folding cameras in my collection. Other groups can be found elsewhere:

 The Zorki 4K, first produced in 1972, was the first model with rapid wind lever and looked little like a Leica copy anymore.
 It came with flash sync, time delay and large viewfinder window.
 About half a million of these were made.
 Somewhat ironically, at a time when the SLR camera had made the rangefinder system camera nearly obsolete in the West, Soviet copies like the FED, Zorki and Kiev kept the tradition alive.

 A Zorki 4K, which normally came with Jupiter 50mm f/2 lens but here with an older FED-branded Industar 26M lens.
-One drawback of most Russian Leica copies was that the shutter speed dial should only be set after the shutter was cocked, failure to do so would jam the shutter mechanism, which is what appears to have happened on this particular example.
+One drawback of most Russian Leica copies was that the shutter speed dial should only be set after the shutter was cocked, failure to do so could jam the shutter mechanism.

 A lesser known Russian Leica copy was the 1956 GOMZ Leningrad, although calling it a Leica copy does not do it justice.
 It had little more in common with the original Leicas than the screw mount, and in contrast to Fed and Zorki cameras the Leningrad was designed from the ground up.
 Its most distinguishing feature was the spring motor, which allowed taking many photos in rapid succession.
 It was very well-build but expensive and heavy camera that won in fact a reward at the 1958 World Exhibition in Brussels.
 It was only produced in (for Russian standards) small numbers (<100,000).